MODFLOW-USGS/modflow6/DEVELOPER.md

 ##### Windows

-On Windows, [Visual Studio](https://visualstudio.microsoft.com) and a number of libraries must be installed for `ifort` to work.
+On Windows, [Visual Studio](https://visualstudio.microsoft.com) and a number of libraries must be installed for `ifort` and `ifx` to work.
 The required libraries can be installed by ticking the "Desktop Development with C++" checkbox in the Visual Studio Installer's Workloads tab.

-**Note:** Invoking the `setvars.bat` scripts from a Powershell session will *not* put `ifort` on the path, since [batch script environments are local to their process](https://stackoverflow.com/a/49028002/6514033).
+**Note:** Invoking the `setvars.bat` scripts from a Powershell session will *not* put `ifort` or `ifx` on the path, since [batch script environments are local to their process](https://stackoverflow.com/a/49028002/6514033).
 To relaunch PowerShell with oneAPI variables configured:

 ```
 cmd.exe "/K" '"C:\Program Files (x86)\Intel\oneAPI\setvars-vcvarsall.bat" && "C:\Program Files (x86)\Intel\oneAPI\compiler\latest\env\vars.bat" && powershell'